Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "Husband," Tomoe chastised him with a playful slap on the chest that would have broken either Leifini or Omlan in half.
 "I don’t think I will ever get used to your lack of modesty."

 "Ah, my wife!
 I truly do not deserve one so fine as you.
-And I still don’t know how you can magic tea at *literally* any possible moment…"
+And I still don’t know how you can magic tea at *literally* any possible moment..."

 "Is that a request?"